Skip to main content

 For participants ages 18 and up.
 The fees for this program are per team.

-Travel through history and experience the evolution of the Saint Louis Zoo.
-Solve the puzzles of the past to unlock the excitement of the future.
-It is a race against the clock, but the clock is generous, so take in the sights and sounds of the zoo in this escape room-style adventure.
+Become a time traveler to solve the puzzles of the past and unlock the excitement of the future.
+It is a race against the clock, but the clock is generous, so take in the sights and sounds of the Zoo in this escape room-style adventure.
 Build your team of up to 10 individuals, ages 18 and up.

 Limited to 10 participants per TEAM